Elagoht/MakeEndeavourOSGreat/README.md

 [![Codacity](https://img.shields.io/codacy/grade/bb3500c728344ef898cb6c66bc356f00?logo=codacy&logoColor=white&style=for-the-badge)](https://app.codacy.com/gh/Elagoht/MakeEndeavourOSGreat/)
 </div>

-Endeaours OS is already a great OS.
-But it describe itself as a *"terminal centric"* distro.
-Noone can suggest a Arch-based distro to a newcomer.
-But Arch Linux has a great oppurtunity named AUR.
-Endeavour OS makes installing Arch easier.
-So I wanted to make Endeavour OS more suitable for newcomers.
+Endeavour OS is already a great OS, but it describes itself as a "terminal-centric" distro.
+No one can suggest an Arch-based distro to a newcomer.
+However, Arch Linux offers a great opportunity called AUR.
+Endeavour OS makes installing Arch easier, so I wanted to make it more suitable for newcomers.

-This application mostly targets Gnome DE users.
-You can always use other options than gnome ones.
-But my first aim is to make Gnome better for users.
-In close future, I *may* develop options for other DE or WM users (such as i3).
+This application mainly targets GNOME DE users, although you can always choose other options besides GNOME.
+However, my primary goal is to enhance the GNOME experience for users.
+In the near future, I *may* develop options for other DE or WM users, such as i3.

-I'll create a GUI app to make it easier to use for newcomers.

 ## ScreenShots